 - NCBB begins providing specialized blood products to Nebraska Medicine’s main campus in Omaha.

 - NCBB expands its reach to Omaha and breaks ground on new donor and distribution center to better serve local hospitals.

-Today, NCBB collects more than a thousand units of blood each week from local volunteer blood donors, and provides blood products and services to more than a dozen medical facilities throughout eastern Nebraska and western Iowa.
+Today, NCBB collects more than a thousand units of blood each week from local volunteer blood donors, and provides blood products and services to more than twenty medical facilities throughout Nebraska and western Iowa.